MechanicalRock/mechanicalrock.github.io/_posts/2023-07-04-LLM-Transformers.markdown

 ### Agents

 Transformer Agents are smart software entities that use transformer-based models to interact with users.
 These agents understand user inputs, context, and generate natural language responses.
 By leveraging transformers, which excel at understanding word relationships, these agents enable human-like conversations.
-They are employed in applications like virtual assistants and chatbot, enhancing user experiences and facilitating efficient communication between humans and machines.
+They are employed in applications like virtual assistants and chatbots, enhancing user experiences and facilitating efficient communication between humans and machines.

 ### Prompt Engineering